ramezrafla/redis-oplog/README.md

 This is similar to namespaces in the original `redis-oplog`.
 What it does is allow changes to be sent to other Meteor instances from redis directly without going through a DB read.

 Here is a complete example to illustrate (only relevant code shown).

 A user may log in from different apps (in our case the webapp and a Chrome extension).
 We don't want to be listening to expensive DB changes for each user in two Meteor instances per user, especially when the data is well-known.
-So we send data back and forth between the Meteor instances where the user is logged in twice
+So we send data back and forth between the Meteor instances where the user is logged in.

 ```
 // we are only using dispatchInsert in the example below ... but you get the picture